 - Fireman

-In 2015, even the U.S. Department of Veterans Affairs (VA) noted that veterans who worked in firefighting roles had a ‘highly probable’ risk of asbestos exposure.
+In 2015, the U.S. Department of Veterans Affairs (VA) noted that veterans who worked in firefighting roles had a ‘highly probable’ risk of asbestos exposure.

 Firefighters and 9/11 Asbestos Exposure

 The steel framing of the Twin Towers was sprayed with asbestos fireproofing materials during construction in the early 1970s.
-When the attack occurred, asbestos and other toxic particles clouded the air around Ground Zero for days, exposing first-responders and those nearby.
+When the attack occurred, asbestos and other toxic particles clouded the air around Ground Zero for days, exposing first responders and those nearby.

 Firefighters and Mesothelioma: Reducing Risks